 After being established in India, the monk Bodhidharma travelled to China in the 5th century CE, taking the zazen technique with him.
-The practice was favoured for its simplicity and spread throughout the land.
-Today, it serves as one of the building blocks for other meditation practices.
+The practice became favoured for its simplicity and spread throughout the land.
+Over the years, zazen became one of the building blocks for other meditation practices.

 How to do it

 The aim of zazen is simple.
 The practitioner sits cross-legged on a cushion placed atop a mat, freeing their minds of unnecessary thought, including judgmental attitudes.
-The inhalation and exhalation of breath is followed closely.
+The inhalation and exhalation of breath is closely observed.
 In traditional zen temples, those practicing the technique are seated in a group within a hall.

 The commencement of a zazen session is typically marked by a bell ringing three times.
 The end is announced by the bell being chimed once or twice.

 If this US military devised technique helps people drift off on the battlefield, you might find this helps in the bedroom.